 Labor Law 241(6) allows workers to sue property owners and general contractors if they were injured while performing construction, excavation or demolition.
 Under this labor law, property owners and general contractors must adhere to all safety rules outlined in section 23 of the New York State Industrial Code.
 To protect worker safety in construction, demolition and excavation, the labor law places “vicarious liability” on property owners and general contractors, which means that even if they did not know a violation happened, they may still be liable for injuries that occur due to a violation of any safety rule found in section 23 of the industrial code.

-Labor Law 200 allows workers to sue companies for their failure to provide reasonable and adequate protections to workers on a job site.
+Labor Law 200 allows workers to sue companies for their failure to provide reasonable and adequate protection to workers on a job site.

-Construction Accident Lawyers Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island
+Construction Accident Lawyer Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island

 If you or a loved one has been injured on the job at a New York construction site, you need an experienced New York labor and construction accident lawyer who will fight for you to receive full compensation for your injuries.
 Please give us a call at 347-318-4935 or contact us online.
 The Law Offices of David J. Hernandez & Associates has had years of success handling construction accident cases, and we accept all accident and personal injury cases on a contingency basis, which means that you pay no attorney fees unless we recover money for you.